Breastfeeding can be a challenge for working moms. Read everything you need to know about pumping at work and maintaining your supply.

 And pump at least 20 minutes for each breast, even if milk flow stops towards the end.
 Pumping—even if no milk comes out—signals to the body to produce more.

-And try to pump at the same times your baby would be nursing with you.
-You’ll have about the same amount of milk to supply for the next day.
-Your schedule also remains the same—come the weekend, your body will continue to produce milk and nurse at about the same times.
+And try to pump at the same times she would be nursing with you.
+You’ll have about the same amount of ounces to supply for the next day.
+Your schedule also remains the same—come the weekend, your body can continue to produce milk and nurse at about the same times.

 I felt giddy the last day I had to lug my pump to work, and no wonder—it can be a hassle to schedule in pumping at work.

 Still, with discipline and preparation, pumping at work can also be a rewarding experience.
-You’re saving a ton of money, getting regular breaks to relax, and reaching your goals to give your baby breast milk.
+You’re saving a lot of money, getting a reasonable break time, and reaching your goals to give your baby breast milk.

-With the tips above, you’ll develop routines and habits to make pumping at work smooth and successful.
+With the guidelines above, you’ll develop routines and habits to make pumping at work smooth and successful.

 - The “How Do You Do It” Working Moms Guide